 Rosemary Onion Confit

-3 pounds onion, chopped
+- 3 pounds onion, chopped

-1 cup cider vinegar or wine vinegar (5% acidity)
+- 1 cup cider vinegar or wine vinegar (5% acidity)

 - 3/4 cup sugar

 - 1 T. rosemary

-1 T. soy sauce
+- 1 T. soy sauce

-Freshly ground pepper
+- Freshly ground pepper

-Preparation : Prepare 3 pints, lids, and rings.
+- Prepare 3 pints, lids, and rings.
 Sterilize the jars and keep them in the hot water till its time for processing.
 Make sure to fill your water bath canner and get the water to a simmer.

-Cooking: In a large stainless steel add a trace of olive oil and heat up over medium heat.
+- In a large stainless steel add a trace of olive oil and heat up over medium heat.
 Add the onion and lower the heat to low and stir to coat the onions.

 - On a dishtowel place your hot jars and using your funnel in each jar using a ladle then fill the jars leaving ½” headspace.
 Remove air bubbles and refill to the proper headspace with the liquid brine if necessary.

-Processing: Make sure your rack is on the bottom of the canner and place the jars in the water bath making sure that the water covers each of the jars by 1 to 2 inches.
+- Make sure your rack is on the bottom of the canner and place the jars in the water bath making sure that the water covers each of the jars by 1 to 2 inches.
 Add hot water to the canner if it doesn't measure up.